“`xml

 What’s the drill for registering for Space-A travel with the Air Force?

-Signing up for Space-A is pretty simple.
+Signing up for Space-A is quite simple.

 Travelers can use an online form to register.